-This gluten free Teriyaki Salmon Bowl is a easy and healthy dinner that is perfect for busy weeknights.
+This gluten-free Teriyaki Salmon Bowl is an easy and healthy dinner that is perfect for busy weeknights.
 It is packed full of nutritious and full flavoured food that tastes amazing!

 This teriyaki salmon bowl is full of delicious flavour that hits all the right notes in your taste buds.
-The salmon is slightly sweet and savoury while you are getting the full flavoured salty unami hit from the teriyaki sauce, mixed with delicious crunchy and crisp veggies, creamy avocado and crunchy sesame seeds.
+The salmon is slightly sweet and savoury while you are getting the full-flavoured salty umami hit from the teriyaki sauce, mixed with delicious crunchy and crisp veggies, creamy avocado, and crunchy sesame seeds.

 I love simple healthy dinners like this that leave you feeling full but like you have just eaten a bowl of nutritious goodness!

-This meal is packed full of protein, good fat and vitamins and minerals and in particular calcium rich foods such as salmon, sesame seeds and broccoli making it a great calcium rich boost for those on dairy free diets.
+This teriyaki salmon bowl is packed full of protein, good fat and vitamins and mineral it makes a satisfying dinner!
+This meal contains a good serving of calcium-rich foods such as salmon, sesame seeds and broccoli making it a great calcium-rich boost for those on dairy-free diets.

-However brown rice isn’t for everyone, if you have a sensitive digestive system brown rice can be too “rough” for some people, if this sounds like you then white rice can be used or if you are looking for a paleo option then cauliflower rice will work well.
+However brown rice isn’t for everyone if you have a sensitive digestive system brown rice can be too “rough” for some people.
+If this sounds like you then white rice can be used in this salmon bowl or if you are looking for a paleo option then cauliflower rice will work well.

-or for other healthy bowls of food you may like:
+or for other healthy salad bowls you may like:

 Have a lovely week!